Find the Best Gift Cards to Give This Holiday Season

-Gift cards get a bad rap in the world of holiday presents for being a last-minute cop-out, which is unfair given the fact that a majority (61 percent) of holiday shoppers surveyed by the National Retail Federation said they would like to receive one.
+Gift cards have a bad rep in the world of holiday presents for being a last-minute cop-out, which is unfair given the fact that a majority (61 percent) of holiday shoppers surveyed by the National Retail Federation said they would like to receive one.

 In fact, gift cards have been the top item on the NRF’s annual gift survey for 10 years and counting, so anyone who writes them off as a fleeting fad for procrastinators is dead wrong.

 That being said, gift cards are actually the perfect solution for anyone who still hasn’t polished off their Christmas list.
 They’re an easy last-minute gift idea, but remember: gift cards are not one-size-fits-all.
 You can’t expect grandpa to be very excited upon receiving a Forever 21 gift card, and your 15-year-old niece who owns all Apple products isn’t going to be too enthused about $50 to the Windows app store.
 To help you finish your holiday shopping at this, the 11th hour, we put together this list of the best and most popular gift cards to give for every kind of person, and added a few at the bottom you should stay far, far away from.

 The all-around crowd pleaser: Amazon